 Two keys to effective speed control and safe stopping are controlling wheel lockup and weight transfer.
 This weight transfer is even more pronounced if your bike has a front suspension fork.
-Front suspension "dips" under braking, increasing the weight transfer (see also Section 4.F).
+Front suspension "dips" under braking, increasing the weight transfer (see also "Bicycle suspension" on page 37).
 Practice braking and weight transfer techniques where there is no traffic or other hazards and distractions.

 Everything changes when you ride on loose surfaces or in wet weather.
+It will take longer to stop on loose surfaces or in wet weather.
 Tire adhesion is reduced, so the wheels have less cornering and braking traction and can lock up with less brake force.
 Moisture or dirt on the brake pads reduces their ability to grip.
-The way to maintain control on loose or wet surfaces is to go more slowly to begin with.
+The way to maintain control on loose or wet surfaces is to go more slowly.